-But, the point is that wise people are not confused about their own deity.
-A person claiming to be Jesus today would be the same as someone claiming to be the Messiah (Christ in Greek) in the 1st Century.
+Wise people and “good teachers” are not confused about their own deity.
+A person claiming to be Jesus today would be in the same category as someone claiming to be the Messiah (Christ in Greek) in the 1st Century.
 We would view them as crazy or worse – evil, trying to manipulate gullible victims.
 But that is exactly what Jesus claimed.

-But, I submit to you that the proof exists today.
-Jesus said that He was going to the Father until the “end of the age”, but He was living the Holy Spirit, a Helper, for us.
-That means the same Spirit of God is accessible to us!
+And the proof is not merely historical.
+I submit to you that the proof exists today.
+Jesus said that He was going to the Father until the “end of the age”, but He was leaving the Holy Spirit, a Helper, for us.
+If that is true, the same Spirit of God is accessible to us today!

 How we find God (and access the Spirit of God) is what I have been exploring with a four part series, of which this is the last segment.

-The answer lies in understanding who God is and who we are, letting go of self and embracing who God is.
+Understanding who God is and who we are, involves letting go of self and embracing God as He is.
 Jesus said, unless a seed falls into the ground and dies it remains alone; but if it dies, it bears much fruit.
 The seed is us.
-Dying means letting go of self to God who made us, and the fruit is the life of God (His Holy Spirit) in us, regenerating us.
+Dying means letting go of self and submitting to God who made us, and the fruit is the life of God (His Holy Spirit) in us, renewing and regenerating us.

 We are just seeds.
 We are tightly packed into the shell of ourselves.
-We need to allow ourselves to be buried, to die to our own wants and will, that we might be born again, born from above, born of the Spirit of God (and to become who we were meant to be)!
+We need to allow ourselves to be buried, to die to our own wants and will, so that we might be born again, born from above, born of the Spirit of God (to become who we were meant to be)!

 When we die to ourselves, when allow ourselves to be buried deep in Christ, we sprout and grow and become the tree, the person we were meant to be.